john-bieren/loc/README.md

     ```
     go generate
     ```
-    See the [custom mappings](https://github.com/john-bieren/loc?tab=readme-ov-file#custom-mappings) section for more information on `languages.go`.
+    See the [custom mappings](https://github.com/john-bieren/loc?tab=readme-ov-file#custom-mappings) section for more information about `languages.go`.
 3. Compile the program:
     ```
     go build